TheCandidStartup/TheCandidStartup.github.io/_drafts/tools-vs-solutions.md

 # My Project

 [Last time]({% link _posts/2022-11-28-modern-saas-architecture.md %}) I got as far as telling you that I intend to build a Serverless SaaS product that can be deployed into a customer's own AWS account.
 It should come as no surprise that I'm going to build a tool rather than a solution.
 But which tool?
-Well, I've already described it above.
+Well, I've already mentioned it above.
 No, not that one.

 I'm going to build a spreadsheet.

 At this point you might very reasonably point out that Google and Microsoft have a bit of a head start when it comes to cloud based spreadsheets.
 Which is why next time I'll tell you what will make mine different.